Logan Motorway Enhancement Project, Queensland, Australia

 The entire project cost will be financed by Transurban Queensland, which plans to recover the cost through tolls on the new Compton road ramps and increased truck tolls.

-CPB Contractors has been awarded the design and construction contract for the project by Transurban Queensland.
+The joint venture of CPB Contractors, GHD and SMEC has been awarded the design and construction contract for the project by Transurban Queensland.